-Professor Schulz (b.
-1972) is a Full Professor and has held the Chair of Computer Architecture and Parallel Systems at the TUM Department of Informatics since 2017.
-He also serves on the board of directors and on the advisory council of the Leibniz Supercomputing Centre.
-Prior to his appointments in Munich, he held positions at the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory (LLNL) and Cornell University.
-He earned his doctorate in Computer Science from TUM in 2001 and also has a Master of Science in Computer Science from the University of Illinois at Urbana-Champaign.
+Prof. Schulz is a Full Professor and Chair for Computer Architecture and Parallel Systems at the Technische Universität München (TUM), which he joined in 2017, as well as a member of the board of directors at the Leibniz Supercomputing Centre.
+Prior to that, he held positions at the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory (LLNL) and Cornell University.
+He earned his Doctorate in Computer Science in 2001 from TUM and a Master of Science in Computer Science from UIUC.

 - Best Paper Award, Software Track, IPDPS (2013)

 - R&D 100 Award for STAT, the Stack Trace Analysis Tool (2011)

 - Best Paper Award, Software Track, IPDPS (2007)

 Sakamoto R, Patki T, Cao T, Kondo M, Inoue K, Ueda M, Ellsworth D, Rountree B, Schulz M: "Analyzing Resource Trade-offs in Hardware-overprovisioned Supercomputers".
 2018 IEEE International Parallel and Distributed Processing Symposium (IPDPS).
 Vancouver.
 21.05.-25.05.2018.Abstract

 Böhme D, Gamblin T, Beckingsale D, Bremer P, Giménez A, LeGendre MP, Pearce O, Schulz M: "Caliper: performance introspection for HPC software stacks".
 SC '16: Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis.
 Salt Lake City, USA.
 13.11-18.11.2016.Abstract